benblack769/benblack769.github.io/coding_posts/refractoring.md

 Wow, this is ugly.
 And not only is it ugly, we still haven't finished making it truly portable, because it needs to link with different libraries depending on the Unix system.
 And if we are using some weird operating system, like a really old DOS OS, then even this code won't work.

 So, if that is the best we can do to replace the specific API call with a cross-platform one, then I consider this a really poor solution.
-So lets try to find something better.
+Lets try to find something better.

-So what can we do if we cannot make a call like that?
-Since the exact mechanisms of the code cannot be matched, lets try to see what sort of functionality it creates, and see if we can copy that in a different way.
+What can we do if we cannot make a call like that?
+Since the exact mechanics of the code cannot be matched, lets try to see what sort of functionality it creates, and see if we can implement that in a different way.

 Here is the output of the program in a normal play through: